ThePaladin000/June-Code-Jam/README.md

 This website was created by team 4 for TripleTen's June-Code-Jam.

-To access the site, please visit this [GreenFindr.us](https://www.greenfindr.us/).
+To access the site, please visit [GreenFindr.us](https://www.greenfindr.us/).

 ### Contributors: